rism-digital/verovio-reference-book/_book/05-toolkit-reference/04-toolkit-options.md

   <label><input type="radio" name="lang" checked>Command-line parameters</label>
 </div>
 <div class="hidden-print radio-inline">
-  <label><input type="radio" name="lang">JSON keys</label>
+  <label><input type="radio" name="lang">JSON objects</label>
 </div>

+For the Python toollkit, options have to be passed as [stringified JSON objects](/installing-or-building-from-sources/python.html#basic-usage-of-the-toolkit).
+For the JavaScript toolkit, the have to be passed as [JSON objects](/first-steps/layout-options.html#passing-options-to-verovio) directly.

 ### Base short options

 All of the base options are short options in the command-line version of the toolkit.
-Most of them are command-line options that have no direct corresponding JSON key.
+Most of them are command-line options that have no direct corresponding JSON key / value.

 {% include options/0-base.md %}